bennotkin/witziggy-world/_posts/2021-03-22-JessRedmond.md

 ## Step One: Vegetarian.
 Step Two: Vegan.
 Jess became a vegetarian after taking an ethics course in her undergraduate studies.
 From Aristotle to Kant, Jess applied western political theory to animal rights.
 Their professor was a student of Peter Singer who wrote the utilitarian argument for animal rights.
 Jess asked why humankind ignores animals' <i>interiority</i>, the ability for feeling, emotion, and self-conception.

 Overtime, they became more cognizant of meat-eating and became vegetarian.

-The transition to veganism followed a similar path.
+Then, the transition to veganism followed a similar path.

 "I knew that it was inconsistent if I care about the suffering of animals," Jess said.